Marco-Pagani/building-makers/user/pages/01.home/default.md

 ---
 title: Home
-body_classes: 'title-center title-h1h2'
+body_classes: ' title-h1h2'
 ---

-# Welcome!
+# Building Makers
-## The MSL Maker Book Collection

-{% include 'partials/simplesearch_searchbox.html.twig' %}
+### An Annotated Bibliography of Maker Resources for Libraries, Schools and Museums